Rodelinexavier/ETL_Project_KAYAK/README.md

 # Bloc1_Certification_Kayak
-In this project, i will :
+In this project, I will :

 1.-Scrape data from destinations.